Zuni language: Orthography

 This orthography was largely worked out by Curtis Cook.

 Old orthographies

-Linguists and anthropologists have created and used their own writing system for Zuni before the alphabet was standardized.
-One was developed for Zuni by linguist Stanley Newman (Newman 1954).
-This practical orthography essentially followed Americanist phonetic notation with the substitution of some uncommon letters with other letters or digraphs (two-letter combinations).
+Linguists and anthropologists created and used their own writing systems for Zuni before the alphabet was standardized.
+The practical orthography developed by linguist Stanley Newman (Newman 1954) essentially followed Americanist phonetic notation with the substitution of some uncommon letters with other letters or digraphs.
 A further revised orthography is used in Dennis Tedlock's transcriptions of oral narratives.

 See the table below for a comparison of the systems.